TransAdvocacyAndComplaintCollective/fact_index_tacc/readme.md

 ### Dev Mode

-If `DEV_LOGIN_MODE` is true, `/auth/dev-login` provides a quick development login bypass.
+If `DEV_LOGIN_MODE` is true, `/auth/dev-login` provides a quick development login bypass. if `DEBUG_REACT` is true, the backend will proxy React’s development server to allow hot-reloading and development features.
+Make sure the React app (typically via npm run start in fact_index/) is running on its dev port (usually 1234).
 ## API Routes

 * **Facts CRUD:** `/api/facts`